-Following in the footsteps of Virgil Exner, the renowned Chrysler designer of the 1960s, Elwood Engel took the reins and began developing new models.
+Following in the footsteps of Virgil Exner, the renowned Chrysler designer of the 1960s, Elwood Engel took the reins and began developing new models, it was a Charger.

 Design Evolution